Your Ultimate Hot Tub Buying Guide

 Be Prepared to Negotiate on Hot Tub Price

 You don’t have to, of course.
 But most companies expect and allow you to negotiate on price.
-Hydropool is one of the few that puts prices out there publicly, so you can see what the manufacturer would charge (check out the Signature 670 here – the pricing is on each product page).
+Hydropool is one of the few that puts prices out there publicly, so you can see what the manufacturer would charge (check out the Signature 679 here – the pricing is on the product page, and all of our hot tubs feature this).
 But sales generally offer better pricing than this, and salespeople love to throw in deals.
 So if they won’t move on price, maybe they will move on chemical supplies.
 They won’t get mad if you ask.

 How to Buy a Hot Tub